 - All team members participate in extensive training

-- Face masks are required of guests
+- Face masks are required of guests and must cover the nose and mouth.

 - Hand-washing/hand-sanitizing stations